chenz16/AdvancedLaneFind_Submission/README.md

 writeup_report - Explain what is included for the submission and how it is done.

-### Output image folder
+### output_images folder

-bird_eye_view: sample image to compare original image and processed image
+bird_eye_view: bird eye view (top to down) view of sample images

 camera_cal_output: camera calibratioin matrix and sample undistorted image

+Feature_Selected_Image: images after features selected.
+The features include: s channel in HLS color space, gradient of image x, y direction, magnitude and direction of gradient

+Poly_Fit: plot of polynomial fit of those points which are identified as lane points

+Show_Lane_In_Image: overlay indentified lane in origal image (camera view)

+Undistored_Image: undistored image for image samples

+### porject_video_DetLane.mp4

+Overlay identified lane in project video

 ## 2. Go through rubic score